-Our optometrists at Metro Eye care in downtown Toronto have developed a strong interest and specialized training in the diagnosis and treatment of the different types of ocular surface disease involving dry eyes.
+Our optometrists at 360 Eyecare - Metro in downtown Toronto have developed a strong interest and specialized training in the diagnosis and treatment of the different types of ocular surface disease involving dry eyes.
 If you have dry eyes, contact us today for an assessment and consultation on the latest treatments and therapies for your symptoms.

 What is Dry Eye Disease?